FAQ

 Every change runs through typecheck and tests before merging.
 Failed tickets are automatically blocked.
 All PRs are ready-for-review by default, and the trust ladder limits changes to safe categories like refactoring, tests, and docs until you opt in to more.

-BlockSpool is free and open source.
+PromptWheel is free and open source.
 Four ways to run: (1) Plugin inside Claude Code — uses your subscription, no API key needed.
 (2) CLI with Claude — requires ANTHROPIC_API_KEY.
-(3) CLI with Codex — run codex login, no Anthropic key needed.
+(3) CLI with Codex — uses codex login or OPENAI_API_KEY (no Anthropic key needed).
 (4) CLI with OpenAI — requires OPENAI_API_KEY.
 API costs depend on your codebase size, run duration, and provider pricing.

 Formulas are repeatable recipes for specific goals.
 Run --formula security-audit to focus on vulnerabilities, --formula test-coverage for tests, or --deep for principal-engineer-level architectural review.
 You can also write your own.

 Codex CLI provides a built-in exec subcommand designed for non-interactive/automated use, along with safety modes (Read Only, Auto, Full Access) and OS-level sandboxing.
-BlockSpool uses the official Codex CLI with your own credentials (codex login or CODEX_API_KEY/OPENAI_API_KEY) — no credential sharing, proxying, or storage.
-BlockSpool doesn't circumvent rate limits or safety features, and uses --sandbox workspace-write by default for restricted writes.
+PromptWheel uses the official Codex CLI with your own credentials (codex login or OPENAI_API_KEY) — no credential sharing, proxying, or storage.
+PromptWheel doesn't circumvent rate limits or safety features, and uses --sandbox workspace-write by default for restricted writes.
 It's the same relationship as a CI pipeline invoking the Codex CLI in a build step.